bkudaimi/Project-Portfolio/README.md

 ###### PURPOSE provides a short snippet of what was accomplished.
 ###### Note: Application files contain descriptions of their input and output.

-Application_ParsingEmails: This application parses emails in HTML format to convert them to readable text then sorted each by email part (from, to, title, etc).

 Application_ReturningWeather: This application returns current weather data for any location specified by the user.

 Application_SortingBiologicalData: This application sorts data in HPLC files specified by the user and outputs the data as graphs of protein concentration per sample over time.